 The Advantages of Robotics for Inspection & Maintenance In The Petroleum & Petrochemical Industries

-The time of the robot is well and truly upon us, and strategic use of such technology is set to bring about significant safety advances and cost efficiency for global industry.
-And this is particularly true when it comes to the production of petroleum and petrochemicals.
+The time of the robot is well and truly upon us.
+The strategic use of such technology can bring about significant safety advances and cost efficiencies.
+This is particularly true when it comes to the production of within the resource industry and other tome sensitive operations. .

-However, because of the colossal value of these industries, with assets totalling billions of dollars, it’s understandable that those held responsible for ensuring continued profits are decidedly cautious when it comes to embracing new technology.
+However, because of the value of these industries, with assets totaling billions of dollars, it’s understandable that those held responsible for ensuring continued profits are decidedly cautious when it comes to embracing new technology.

-The use of robots for inspection and maintenance is by no means the norm quite yet.
-But as more and more proof of the advantages becomes common knowledge, such solutions are becoming more widespread.
+The use of robots for inspection and maintenance has rapidly become the norm for many operators who have invested in undertaking operations safely and efficiently.
+As more and more prove the advantages of technology, such solutions are becoming even more widespread.

 Inspection and maintenance challenges